mattwynne/cucover/README.markdown

 ## Todo
   * One or two of the features for Cucuover itself seem to flicker (intermittently fail).
 This is probably due to timing issues when figuring out if a file is dirty.
-  * Make laziness work down to the granularity of scenarios, rather than features
+  * Speed up the Rails test - maybe strip some guff out of the environment load?
-  * I suspect it does wierd things if you pass more than one visitor.
+  * I suspect it may do wierd things if you pass more than one visitor.
 Need to test for this.
-  * Speed up the Rails test - maybe strip some guff out of the environment load?
+  * Consider extending Cucumber::Parser::Filter and using that to stop clean scenarios from even being loaded into the AST for the test run instead of the current mechanism.

 ## Similar 'Selective Testing' Tools